 - Your injury or disease no longer affects your ability to return to work; or

-- Your no longer losing pay; or
+- You’re no longer lose pay; or

-- The day you reach 65 years if you were less than 63-years-old the day of your injury; or
+- The day you reach 65 years if you were less than 63 years old the day of your injury; or

-- 2 years after the date of your injury, if you were 63 years old or older the day of your injury.
+- 2 years after the date of your injury, if you were 63 years old or older on the day of your injury.